Paul Hodes Campaign Spreading Falsehoods about Kelly Ayotte and the Taxpayer Protection Pledge

-Rick Larsen Campaign Caught Telling Lies about the “No New Taxes” Pledge
+Paul Hodes Campaign Caught Telling Lies about the “No New Taxes” Pledge

 This is not the first time Democrats have tried to misrepresent the meaning of the Pledge.
 During the special election in HI-01, the DCCC ran misleading attack ads against the Pledge.
 FactCheck.org, a non-partisan "consumer advocate" for voters that aims to reduce the level of deception and confusion in U.S. politics, responded by condemningthe DCCC and agreeing that the ads were “blatantly false.”

-Similar claims about the Pledge were made recently in Michigan and Nevada.
+Similar claims about the Pledge were made recently in Michigan, Nevada, and Washington.
 In Michigan, the Jackson Citizen-Patriot, a Jackson, Michigan newspaper, deemed Rep. Mark Schauer’s claims about the Taxpayer Protection Pledge and Tim Walberg to be “not true.”
-In Nevada, Jon Ralston of Face to Face and the Las Vegas Review-Journal “reality checked” the Dina Titus campaign ad and found the claims made about the “no new taxes” Pledge to be “thoroughly misleading.”King 5 TV in Washington called the accusations against the Pledge and senate candidate Dino Rossi a “stretch.”
+In Nevada, Jon Ralston of Face to Face “reality checked” the Dina Titus campaign ad and found the claims made against the “no new taxes” Pledge to be “thoroughly misleading.”King 5 TV in Washington called the accusations against the Pledge and senate candidate Dino Rossi a “stretch.”